 In the past we have worked with the area SENCO and her team , various speech and language therapists , GPs and consultants , specialist nurses for different conditions , educational psychologists , Autism support workers , Occupational Therapists , Teacher of the deaf , EAL team , Family Support workers , Health Visitors.
 We would seek to access any agency that would support and develop a child.

 - How we support children transferring to school

 All children transfer to school in different ways.
 We invite teachers in from each school in the summer term to see and talk about the children.
-If a child has individual needs not met by the settling the school offers we can offer an enhanced transistion.
+If a child has individual needs not met by the settling in sessions the school offers we can offer an enhanced transition.
 In the past this has included taking a child for weekly visits to a school, taking our puppet (sprog) to visit and making a photo book.
 Each child is individual and a plan would be made based on their needs.

 Learning and development